gHashTag/plane-999/deploy/selfhost/README.md

 This is the confirmation that all images were downloaded and the services are up & running.

-You have successfully self hosted `Plane` instance.
+You have successfully self hosted `DAO 999 NFT` instance.
 Access the application by going to IP or domain you have configured it (e.g `https://plane.example.com:8080` or `http://[IP-ADDRESS]:8080`)

 ---